 How do you define "within the past 5 years"?

 Good question.
 We would consider Masters graduates from beginning 2017 onwards – we were a little delayed in finalising the scholarship so there is a little leeway.

-By what time on 25 March should the application be submitted?
+By what time on the due date should the application be submitted?

 By midnight AEDT, Australian Eastern Daylight Savings Time.